sapegin/washingcode-book/manuscript/book.md

 };
 ```

 We’ve separated validations, validation logic and formatting logic.
-The flies on the side, please.
+Flies separately, cutlets separately, as we say in Russia.
 Each piece of code has a single responsibility and a single reason to change.
 Validations now are defined declaratively and read like a table, not mixed with conditions and string concatenation.
-This improves readability and maintainability of the code: it’s easy to see all validations and add new ones, because you don’t need to know implementation details of validation and formatting.
+This improves readability and maintainability of the code: it’s easy to see all validations and add new ones, because you don’t need to know implementation details of running validations and formatting.

 And now it’s clear that the original code had a bug: there would be no space between error messages.

-And formatting (`join('\n'`) can likely be removed and done during the rendering:
+Also formatting (`join('\n'`) can likely be removed and done during the rendering:

 ```jsx
 const validateVideo = video =>